Dan1172010/Bushranger_Game/README.md

+Bushranger is an experimental novel game made in makecode.
+It is still a work in progress and updates are irregular.
+Each week there is a minor update, it will be tagged with a snapshot code. (e.g 25W22A) the first number signifies the year of the update (2025) with the W standing for the week (22nd week of the Year) and A letter for the version.

  Hi how's it going?
  This is a little game that I've had planned since 2023.
 But I just didn't know what direction I wanted to take it.
 This is the first 'Full-Development' game in the franchise , and any support will be greatly appreciated.
 (Also the wiki page for this franchise is here: https://riftwalkers.fandom.com/wiki/Riftwalkers_Wiki)